 Canon 70-200/4 EF IS L USM

 One of the best lenses for portraits.
-It renders bokeh beautifully.
+Even if it is just an f/4 it renders bokeh beautifully.

 Hasselblad 80mm f/2.8 HC